conservancy/npo-ledger-cli/npo-ledger-cli-tutorial.md

 * `1099`, indicating the amount paid requires issuance of a USA Federal Form 1099 for the `Entity` involved.

+* `W2`, indicating the amount paid will be part of a USA Federal Form W2 report for the `Entity` involved.

 * `Accountant-Advises-No-1099`, indicating that the circumstances and rules seem to indicate a USA Federal Form 1099 should be issued for the `Entity` involved, but an outside accountant advised that no 1099 need be issues for